anubhabghosh/genhmm/README.md

 This repository contains the relevant code for the work: Normalizing Flow based HMMs for Explainable Classification of Speech Phones at 86.6\% Accuracy.

-Forked from the parent repository: https://github.com/FirstHandScientist/genhmm, and the relevant paper for that work: [Powering Hidden Markov Model by Neural Network based Generative Models](https://arxiv.org/abs/1910.05744)
+Forked from the parent repository: https://github.com/FirstHandScientist/genhmm

 ### Creation of Virtual environment